ducakar/TextureReplacer/README.md

   the surface those textures are slowly interpolated into the high-resolution ones that cannot be replaced by this plugin.
 * KSP never generates mipmaps for PNGs and JPEGs by itself.
-TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/` and those whose paths contain `/FX/`, `/Parts/` or `/Spaces/` (ignoring case).
-Other images are excluded to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
+TextureReplacer fixes this by generating mipmaps for PNGs and JPEGs whose paths contain substrings specified in the configuration file.
+Other images are omitted to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
 * If there is no IVA suit replacement the EVA suit texture is used for atmospheric EVAs.
-Helmet and jetpack are still removed, though.
+Helmet and jetpack are still removed though.
 * KSP can only load TGAs with RGB colours.
 * If you use Module Manager make sure it is updated to the latest version.
   TextureReplacer is known to conflict with Module Manager 1.0.